 In addition, if you are Home and get in your vehicle on weekdays (Monday to Friday) from 5:00 AM to 11:00 AM, Automatic Navigation can automatically route you to your specified Work location (see Home, Work, and Favorite Destinations).
 Likewise, if you are at work on weekdays from 3:00 PM to 11:00 PM, Automatic Navigation can automatically route you to your specified Home location.

-To enable Automatic Navigation, touch Model Y and the event must include a uniquely specified and valid address (see Phone and Calendar)..
+To enable Automatic Navigation, touch Model Y and the event must include a uniquely specified and valid address (see Phone, Calendar, and Web Conferencing)..
 You must have your phone's calendar synced to

 In addition to navigating to a destination of your choice, Model Y can also suggest nearby locations based on whether you are feeling Hungry or Lucky.
 In the navigation search bar, touch Hungry or Lucky.
-Hungry suggests popular restaurants, whereas Lucky suggests popular destinations (such as museums and amusement parks).
-For a new suggestion, go back and touch Hungry or Lucky again for different results.
-When you discover a destination that interests you, touch Navigate to proceed to the destination.
+Hungry suggests a list of popular restaurants, whereas Lucky suggests a list of popular destinations (such as museums and amusement parks).
+Once you discover a destination that interests you, touch Navigate to proceed to the destination.

 This feature requires the latest version of Navigation maps.
 To download, connect Model Y to Wi-Fi and touch to check if an update is available (see Map Updates).